Zanxis/R34Sharp/.github/docs/entities/posts.md

 It's important to note that downloading large files from the Rule34 API can take a significant amount of time and may also consume a lot of bandwidth.
 Therefore, it's recommended to have a stable and fast internet connection before attempting to download any large files.

 Additionally, it's advisable to implement some sort of progress monitoring feature to let the user know the current status of the download process, and also to implement error handling mechanisms in case the download fails or gets interrupted.

+## `6.` BEST PRACTICES
+### `1.` Save all information in a cache.

+It is essential to emphasize that all methods that receive information and return collections make requests to the Rule34 API.
+In this context, it is highly recommended to store the obtained values in any form of cache of your preference.
+By doing so, we avoid redundant requests and the waste of memory resources with lists containing a large number of elements that are automatically created by the system.